openshift/enhancements/enhancements/host-network-configuration.md

 First, we must craft a config file to drop into the `/etc/NetworkManager/system-connections `directory on each host.
-For example purposes, I used this config file, which configures a VLAN interface with a static IP instead of relying on DHCP to be present on this VLAN.
+For example purposes, I used this config file, which configures a VLAN interface using DHCP.

 In this case I used a VLAN ID of 20, and the NIC is ens3.